YasminZhang/YasminZhang.github.io/_pages/about.md

 title: about
 permalink: /
 social: true  # includes social icons at the bottom of the page
 subtitle: PhD Student@<a href='https://www.ucla.edu/'>UCLA</a>.
-Generative AI, Computer Vision, Multimodality, and Unsupervised Learning.
+Generative AI, Multimodality, Computer Vision,and Unsupervised Learning.

 profile:
   align: left